bupt-ai-cz/Hybrid-Model-Enabling-Highly-Efficient-Follicular-Segmentation/README.md

 - email: tao_siyan@163.com；1421887087@qq.com；czhu@bupt.edu.cn
 - wechat: lmz__120189

-If you have any questions, you can contact me directly.
+If you have any questions, you can contact us directly.